SAP-archive/devtoberfest-2021/topics/Week2_Best_Practices/README.md

 ## Special Friday Activity

+Friday 15 October 0930 BST (London) 1030 CEST (Berlin) 1400 IST (Bengaluru) 1830 AEST (Sydney) - Live Chat on YouTube (link coming soon)

 On the Friday of this Best Practices week, we have special guest <b>James Governor</b>, analyst and co-founder of Redmonk.
-James will be speaking to us about best practices in the cloud native space.
-He has a ton of experience from his connections, consulting and analysis work with some of the world's pre-eminent software vendors and companies employing cloud native practices.
+James will be chatting live with [Developer Advocate](https://developers.sap.com/developer-advocates.html) [DJ Adams](https://github.com/qmacro) about best practices in the cloud native space.
+James has a ton of experience from his connections, consulting and analysis work with some of the world's pre-eminent software vendors and companies employing cloud native practices.

 <table border="0px" width="100%">
 <tr>